Downtown Alliance Unveils “Downtown Deals” Web Promotion to Support Local Retailers

 With more than 1,100 retailers and restaurants, and 18 hotels based in Lower Manhattan, it’s hard to keep up with all the diverse merchants – new and old – below Chambers Street.

-The Alliance for Downtown New York is here to help, and recently launched “Downtown Deals”.
+The Alliance for Downtown New York is here to help, and today launched “Downtown Deals”.
 The new web-based promotional initiative – at www.downtownny.com – spotlights the newest deals and special offers available from Lower Manhattan’s growing retail and cultural communities.

 Some exciting deals that are already available include: